sureshvenkatesan/jas_helm_install/README.md

 ```
 ---
 **Optional Steps:**
-- Set the base url the output you see from below in the `http://$SERVICE_HOSTNAME/ui/admin/configuration/general`:
+- Set the Artifactory base url using the output you see from below in the `http://$SERVICE_HOSTNAME/ui/admin/configuration/general`:
 ```
 export SERVICE_HOSTNAME=$(kubectl get svc --namespace ps-jfrog-platform ps-jfrog-platform-release-artifactory-nginx --template "{{ (index .status.loadBalancer.ingress 0).ip }}")
 echo http://$SERVICE_HOSTNAME
 ```
 For example I set it to: http://100.231.185.7 .

 - Set  the Server Name .

 For example: I set it to "sureshvps".

 ---
 **Upload File to a Local Repository**